DataDog/hiring-engineers/answers.md

 Then, I restarted the Datadog agent by running the command:
 ```
-"sudo service datadog-agent restart"
+sudo service datadog-agent restart
 ```
-I checked my new metric "my_metric" in the metrics explorer, I saw that our check is successfully generating random numbers between 0-1000.
+I finally checked my new metric "my_metric" in the metrics explorer and confirmed that our check is successfully generating random numbers between 0-1000.

 [Metric Explorer My_Metric](https://imgur.com/E29gZs3)

 ### Q4.
 Change your check's collection interval so that it only submits the metric once every 45 seconds.
 If you go to Collection interval section of the above file, it gives you the code to change the collection interval.
-Insert this into your my_metric yaml file.
+To do so, insert this into your my_metric yaml file.
 ```
-"sudo vim /etc/datadog-agent/conf.d/my_metric.yaml"
+sudo vim /etc/datadog-agent/conf.d/my_metric.yaml
 ```
 Make sure you change the 30 to 45.